 June 13th, 2023 / 0 Comments

-Now that fire season has started, there is a chance that the air quality in your area may be less than optimal in the coming months.
-This can be especially harmful to children with asthma or other chronic sino-pulmonary conditions.
+Smoke from increasingly frequent and intense wildfires has led to widespread poor air quality alerts, which can be especially harmful to children with asthma or other chronic sino-pulmonary conditions.
 Here are some tips for minimizing the impact of poor air quality on children.

 If your child has asthma and is coughing or experiencing throat irritation, they should initiate their rescue therapy.
 Usually this consists of two to four puffs of albuterol with their spacer every four hours.
 If this is not helping, please proceed to the red zone and contact a primary care provider or go to the emergency department if your child is having difficulty breathing.